Chapter 02: Let’s Learn Swift Programming Language – Variables & Constants in Swift

 var remainder = division % 5 // Result is 1

-I hope This information helps you to get started with Swift Programming Language & clear all your doubts about data types, variable & constants.
+I hope this information helps you start with the Swift Programming Language and clears all your doubts about data types, variables, and constants.

 Thanks & Regards